PencilCoder

 Simon

 This code can quickly become very complicated, so think through the logic first, perhaps writing it down on a piece of paper.
 Because "game play" gets passed back and forth between the game and the player, consider using boolean flags (e.g., playersTurn, gameOver) along with logic statements to effectively "turn off" the keybindings at the appropriate time.
 You should not need to use await done defer(), but calls to sync will likely help a lot.
 Finally, be creative in your use of functions to simplify your code, most importantly by reducing redundant code (which will certainly become a maintenance headache).
-For example, you might encapsulate the logic for "the game's turn" in a function showNextChallenge, which you can first call to kick off the game, and subsequently call again each time the player successfully completes a round.
+For example, you might encapsulate the logic for "the game's turn" in a function showNextChallenge, which you can first call to kick off the game, and subsequently call again each time the end user successfully completes a round.

 • MazeEscape: Code a script that generates a random map, such as by filling in each square of a grid one of two colors.
-This can be done efficiently using calls to box as you iterate over a two-dimensional array (i.e., for rows and columns).
+This can be accomplished efficiently using calls to box as you iterate over a two-dimensional array (i.e., for rows and columns).
 Choose one color to designate a safe path and the other to denote a game-over-inducing hazard (perhaps lava? quicksand?).
 Position the sprite on one side of the map, and challenge it to reach the other side.
 Use keybindings for the arrow keys to control turtle movements.
 Use conditional logic after each move to determine whether gameplay continues or ends—either in victory or else an early demise for the turtle!

 • MazeEscape Blank space MazeEscape2